-Partway through visioning, in early 2024, the Province brought forward new housing legislation for Transit Oriented Development areas (TOAs), establishing a minimum density framework for residential lands within 800 meters of SkyTrain stations.
+Another important influence was that (partway through visioning, in early 2024) the Province brought forward new housing regulations for Transit Oriented Development areas (TOAs).
+The new regulations established a minimum density framework for residential lands within 800 meters of SkyTrain stations.
 This framework expanded the geographic scope of the Vision and informed the density and housing forms anticipated.
-The Province also introduced new planning legislation pertaining to housing needs reports, OCP updating timelines and financing growth tools (i.e. new amenity cost charge, expanded scope for development cost charges) which are also being considered by the City alongside this planning work.
+The Province also introduced new regulations pertaining to housing needs reports, OCP updating timelines, and financing growth tools (e.g. new amenity cost charge, expanded scope for development cost charges) which are also being considered by the City.

-Most recently, the Province brought forward housing targets for New Westminster and other municipalities (released in July 2024), through the new Housing Supply Act and related regulation.
+Most recently, the Province brought forward a housing target for New Westminster and other municipalities (released in July 2024), through the new Housing Supply Act and related regulation.
 This information, as well as data gathered for an upcoming update to the City's Housing Needs Report, informed the approach to housing supply in the Vision.